Green's function representations for Marchenko imaging without up/down decomposition: Elastodynamic Green's function representations

 The source and receiver redatuming processes can be captured in one equation by substituting equation (\ref{eq350}) into (\ref{eq318re}).
 This gives

 The double integral on the right-hand side resembles the process of classical elastodynamic source and receiver redatuming \citep{Wapenaar89Book, Hokstad2000GEO}, but with the primary focusing functions in those references replaced by full-field focusing functions.
-It also resembles elastodynamic source-receiver interferometry \citep{Halliday2012GJI}, but with the double integration along a closed boundary in that paper replaced by the double integration over the open boundary $\setdDR$.
-Hence, via the theories of elastodynamic primary source-receiver redatuming \citep{Wapenaar89Book, Hokstad2000GEO}, closed-boundary source-receiver interferometry \citep{Halliday2012GJI} and open-boundary homogeneous Green's function retrieval of decomposed wave fields \citep{Wapenaar2016RS}, we have arrived at a representation for elastodynamic open-boundary homogeneous Green's function retrieval of full wave fields (equation \ref{eq12abkel}), which accounts for internal multiples, converted, refracted and evanescent waves in the lower half-space.
+It also resembles elastodynamic source-receiver interferometry \citep{Halliday2012GJI}, but with the double integration along a closed boundary in that paper replaced by the double integration over the open boundary ${{\partial\mathbb{D}}_R}$.
+Hence, via the theories of elastodynamic primary source-receiver redatuming \citep{Wapenaar89Book, Hokstad2000GEO}, closed-boundary source-receiver interferometry \citep{Halliday2012GJI} and open-boundary homogeneous Green's function retrieval using wave field decomposition \citep{Wapenaar2016RS}, we have arrived at a representation for elastodynamic open-boundary homogeneous full-field Green's function retrieval (equation \ref{eq12abkel}), which accounts for internal multiples, converted, refracted and evanescent waves in the lower half-space.